Biont/sway-launcher-desktop/README.md

 - Colored output and glyphs for the different entry types
 - Entries are lazily piped into fzf eliminating any lag during startup
 - Optional support for the XDG Autostart specification
+- Executes arbitrary custom commands (if there are no other matches)

 ## Installation